 The El Mauro, Quillayes and Centinela TSFs each has an Independent Technical Review Board by which they were inspected in 2019.
 In addition, they were all inspected by Chile’s National Geology and Mining Service (SERNAGEOMIN).

 In November 2019, Chile’s National Office for Emergencies (ONEMI) approved an Emergency Plan for El Mauro, drawn up by the Los Vilos municipal government and Los Pelambres.
 This is in addition to the Emergencies Manual that, under Chilean law, all TSFs must have.
 It refers principally to the Caimanes community, 14 km downstream from El Mauro, where Los Pelambres has installed alarms and signage and designed evacuation routes.
 This is one of the first such Emergency Plans in Chile.

 In 2019, we participated in the public consultation on the new standards proposed under the Global Tailings Review.
 This was established by the ICMM, the United Nations Environment Programme (UNEP) and the Principles for Responsible Investment (PRI) in the wake of the Brumadinho and Mariana TSFs’ failures in Brazil and the concerns expressed by an investor group led by the Church of England Pensions Board and the Council on Ethics of the Swedish National Pension Funds.
-If approved, the new standards would complement Chile’s strict technical standards by addressing matters such as companies’ accountability and communication with communities.

 Waste rock and spent ore dumps

 The waste rock we remove to extract ore and the spent ore generated by our leaching process are stored in specially prepared dumps at our mine sites.
 In Chile, the location, operation and closure of these dumps must be authorised by the environmental authorities and SERNAGEOMIN.